fhalab/SSMuLA/README.md

 #### MLDE

 ### Zero-shot
+* Note that esm and evmutation scores are generated with corresponeding scrips from `p2g4s2m`
 #### Triad
 * Prep mutation file in `.mut` format such as `A_1A+A_2A+A_3A+A_4A` with `TriadGenMutFile` class in `SSMuLA.triad_prepost`
 * With `triad-2.1.3` local command line